sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/index.md

 ## RasPi Rack Setup

-The `talos-mgmt-pi` is not mounted inside the rack.
+The `talos-admin-pi` is not mounted inside the rack.
 It is placed next to the rack.
 The other nodes are sorted in the rack as follows (top to bottom):

-1. `talos-control-pi`
+1. `talos-admin-pi`
-1. `talos-worker-pi-1`
+1. `talos-cp`
-1. `talos-worker-pi-2`
+1. `talos-w1`
-1. *empty*
+1. `talos-w2`

 ## References / External Links